STRIDES/NIHCloudLabAzure/notebooks/GenAI/azure_infra_setup/README.md

 BLOB_CONTAINER_NAME = "Your Azure Blob Container name hosting files from /search_documents" BLOB_CONNECTION_STRING = "Your Azure Blob connection string"
 ```
-## Conclusion
+## Conclusion <a name="conclusion"></a>

 Congratulations on completing the Azure setup!
-During this process, we established a new resource group dedicated to the NIH Cloud Lab environment and configured three Azure resources in your tenant using an ARM template file.
+During this process, we established a new resource group dedicated to the NIH Cloud Lab environment and
+configured three Azure resources in your tenant using an ARM template file.
 The resources include:

 - An Azure Storage Account with a deployed Blob container and files uploaded from `../search_documents`
 - Azure AI Search